scordio/jimfs-junit-jupiter/README.md

 The behavior is equivalent to using `JimfsTempDirFactory` directly:
 `tempDir` is resolved into a Jimfs based temporary directory appropriate to the current operating system.

+Similarly to `@TempDir`, `@JimfsTempDir` can be used to annotate a field in a test class or a parameter in a lifecycle method or test method of type `Path` or `File` that should be resolved into a temporary directory.

 For better control of the underlying Jimfs file system, `@JimfsTempDir` offers an optional `value` attribute that can be set to the desired configuration, one of:
 * `FOR_CURRENT_PLATFORM`: appropriate to the current operating system (default)